-Technical communicators work in all fields where technical products are manufactured.
+Technical writers work in all fields where technical products are manufactured.
 This usually includes the entire industrial and software sector.
-Depending on the size of the staff, they work as independent technical communicators, in technical communication teams, in independent departments (technical communication), or as part of a different department (e.g. Development, Design, Training etc.).
+Depending on the size of the staff, they work as independent technical writers, in technical communication teams, in independent departments (technical communication), or as part of a different department (e.g. Development, Design, Training etc.).
 Meanwhile, they also often work in Marketing, where they can achieve synergy effects because of their detailed target group analyses for instance.

-The service sector is also an interesting field of work for technical communicators.
+The service sector is also an interesting field of work for technical writers.
 Here, they have the option of working in a service company or as a freelancer regardless of the sector.
 The service sector is commissioned by the industry and is essentially responsible for writing technical documentation and creating graphics.

 Every profession has its typical characteristics, depending on which working conditions.
 Some methods of working in one job role are similar to those of the other.
 The same applies to technical communication.